-Window air conditioners are not meant to be fixed and are most often tossed and replaced.
+Window air conditioners are usually not fixed when broken and most often tossed and replaced.

 Most window A/C units do not come with a service port Schrader valve and need one to be installed.